Zhenhang-Li/GlyphOnly/README.md

-# 【2024 ECAI】First Creating Backgrounds Then Rendering Texts: A New Paradigm for Visual Text Blending
+# First Creating Backgrounds Then Rendering Texts: A New Paradigm for Visual Text Blending

 [Paper]()